cgerull/vagrant-single/README.md

 ### Hyper-V

 When using Hyper-V you need to an elevated command prompt.
-Run CMD as Administrator Start the machines with `vagrant up --provider=hyperv` The /etc/hosts sync can be done with vagrant-hostmanager.
+Run the CMD window as Administrator and start the machines with `vagrant up --provider=hyperv`
+The /etc/hosts sync can be done with vagrant-hostmanager.

-## Operation system
+## Box Operation system

 You can change the OS to any supported box you need.
-In that case please change the setup scripts the example playbook according to you flavour of Linux.
+In that case please change the setup scripts in the example playbook according to you flavour of Linux.

+Currently tested and supplied are these boxes:

+- bento/centos-7.7
+- bento/ubuntu-18.04
+- bento/debian-10.1

+Comment / uncomment to change the box.

-Default OS is CentOs 7.
+Default OS is CentOS 7.7 on VirtualBox.

+## Provisioning

+A set base Ansible provision playbooks are supplied.
+If you want a vanilla box just comment out the provision section.